 Let’s start with the necessary equipment: you need a computer (PC or laptop) and, optionally for your own convenience, a second monitor – in fact, some translators like to have up to three monitors.
 Why is that?
 You will find out later in the text.
 Of course, you also need a good keyboard, a mouse, and a mouse pad preferably with a comfortable wrist rest.
 Last but not least, and beyond obvious, you need a smartphone to be in touch with your clients and check your inbox when you’re away from the office.
 That’s all when it comes to the indispensable hardware.

 Your hardware needs software.
 These days, translators do not simply use word processors (like Microsoft Word).
 There are specialist programmes which support translation: in short, they are called CATs – Computer Assisted/Aided Translation tools.
 We’re going to write more about them soon to dispel the numerous myths and legends that surround them.
 In a nutshell: they speed up translators’ work enormously, at the same time helping them to maximise the quality of their texts by building databases constructed from the already translated projects.
 CATs have many more functions but this one is the most important.
 The most popular CATs include SDL Trados, memoQ, or Wordfast.
 At Translatorion, we use Wordfast PRO.
-We’re going to tell you more about its various functionalities in the future.
+We’ve covered CATs in two posts: here and there.

 Another type of software used by translators – though not absolutely essential – are OCR (Optical Character Recognition) applications.
 They convert .pdf or .jpg files into editable electronic documents which can be then processed by a CAT programme.
 If you offer audio-visual or multimedia translation, which – roughly speaking – consists in translating videos or recordings, you need a programme to edit and synchronise subtitles, e.g. Subtitle Edit.